 Bikepacking tents and hammocks

-What makes them special is the weight-for-their-size and the packing method.
+What makes them special is the weight-for-their size and the packing method.
 The Maxfield 4 has a trail weight of 5lb 1oz (2.3kg), which isn’t bad in terms of grams-per-body-held, leaving more room in other bike bags for other shared gear.
-Fast fly weight (if you’re just using the fly for shelter, with the poles) is 3lb 14oz (1.8kg).
+The fast flyweight (if you’re just using the fly for shelter, with the poles) is 3lb 14oz (1.8kg).
 Retail is $499.

-The Maxfield 2 runs $399 and has a trail weight of 3lb 12oz (1.7kg), fast fly weight of 3lb 3oz (1.4kg).
-Not the lightest tent out there, but the per-person weight good, and you get a full featured tent with interior storage and oversized vestibule.
+The Maxfield 2 runs $399 and has a trail weight of 3lb 12oz (1.7kg), fast flyweight of 3lb 3oz (1.4kg).
+Not the lightest tent out there, but the per-person weight is good, and you get a full-featured tent with interior storage and an oversized vestibule.